-This year's Annual Water Quality Report covers the monitoring period between January 1, 2018 and December 31, 2018.
+This year's Annual Water Quality Report covers the monitoring period between January 1, 2019 and December 31, 2019.
 This report is a snapshot of the year's water quality and the services the Town provides.
 Our goal is and always has been to provide you with a safe and dependable supply of drinking water.
 We are committed to ensuring the quality of your water.
 The water we provide meets and/or exceeds the Safe Drinking Water Standards established by the U.S. Environmental Protection Agency (EPA) and the State of Arizona's Department of Environmental Quality (ADEQ).
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, contact the water bottling company.
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+For information on the quality of your bottled water, contact the water bottling company.